-Zone doubling is an optional connection scheme, which adds 7 more
+Zone doubling is an optional connection scheme that this panel supports; it adds 7 more

-hardwired zones to panel.
+hardwired zones to panel with no additional hardware.
 This hookup arrangement is a bit more

-advanced, so I’ll cover that in a separate article.
+advanced, so I’ll cover it in a separate article.

 Zone 1, terminals 8(+) & 9(-), can be used for 2-wire smoke detectors.
 This allows the addition of fire protection to the panel without any extra modules or equipment, other than the smoke detectors themselves.